 All service stations are manned by pump attendants.
-You just tell them how much petrol/gas/diesel that you want and they fill your vehicle up for you.
+You tell them how much petrol/gas/diesel you want and they fill your vehicle for you.
 Sometimes they have a card machine on them and other times you go in and pay at the counter.

-The attendants may also clean your windows and it’s usual to give them a 2 to 5 Rand.
+The attendants may also clean your windows and it’s usual to give them two to five Rand.

-In South Africa, there are plenty of service stations – but we would advise using the main gas stations only – Engen, Shell, BP, Sasol, Total and Caltex because the smaller stations can have bad fuel which may harm your engine.
+In South Africa, there are plenty of service stations, but we would advise using the main gas stations only: Engen, Shell, BP, Sasol, Total and Caltex.
+This is because the smaller stations can have bad fuel which may harm your engine.
 We had a problem with this and it was a costly exercise emptying the tanks and fixing the fuel pump.

-If you travel into neighbouring countries be aware that there may be long distances between available petrol stations and not all pumps may be full.
+If you travel into neighbouring countries be aware that there may be long distances between available petrol stations and not all pumps may have fuel.